Fayette County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you'll need someone else to pick up the vehicle for you.
-They will need the following:
+If your license is suspended due to the DUI arrest, you can still retrieve your vehicle by having someone else pick it up for you.
+They will need:

 Timeline